robotroutine/scriptum/README.md

 # No-frills Functional Programming Lib Augmenting Javascript/Node.js

-With a focus on arrays, (async) iterators, streams, string processing and regular expressions.
+with a focus on arrays, (async) iterators, streams, string processing and regular expressions.

 Status: no more major revisions expected but still unstable in some hideous details..